pytorch/pytorch/lazy_tensor_core/README.md

 * `NodeLowering`, which provides a way to lower PyTorch tensor operations to code for the accelerator.
-* `ComputationClient`, which defines tensor transfers to and from the accelerator memory and launching computations.
+* `Computation`, which defines tensor transfers to and from the accelerator memory and launching computations.
 * `LoweringContext`, which provides state tracking to be used by code generation.